sophiezxh/llm-cot-anxiety/README.md

 This repository contains the code, results, and analysis from the research projec on the interpretability of large language models (LLMs) in mental health applications, with a focus on anxiety classification from Reddit posts.

-**Author**: [Sophie Zhang] — SSTP 2025 Researcher, Shanghai High School International Division Class of 2026
+**Author**: Sophie Zhang — SSTP 2025 Researcher, Shanghai High School International Division Class of 2026 Contact information: szhang194@uiowa.edu

 ## 📚 Background